Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Reconciling data from lattice studies and experiment?

 The EFT omits the $D^*\bar D^*$ channel.
 This, nevertheless, is not expected to be the primary source of disagreement.
 It is unlikely that including the $D^*\bar D^*$ channel into our Lagrangians would render almost noninteracting energies, as observed in our simulation.
 In addition, we extracted the lattice spectrum without $D^*\bar D^*$ and $\eta_c\rho$ interpolators, and it is almost unmodified.
 Furthermore, considering the decays of $Z_c(3900)$ (near $D\bar D^*$ threshold) and $X(4020)$ (near $D^*\bar D^*$ threshold) into charmed mesons, experiments do not observe $X(4020)$ decaying into $D\bar D^*$, which is on the other hand, true for $Z_c(3900)$.
 This suggests that the $D\bar D^*$-$D^*\bar D^*$ channel coupling may be insignificant.

 A possible reason for the inconsistency between finite-volume energies and the fit at higher energies could be the omission of pion-exchange contributions in EFT, which become significant as we move to higher energies where derivative/momentum suppression does not apply.
+Any effects from possible left-hand cuts are also omitted.

 The origin of the discrepancy may also be inaccurate lattice energies, which do not correspond to the continuum limit.
 Furthermore, the basis of interpolating operators does not contain local diquark-antidiquark interpolators in our simulation and in \cite{CLQCD:2019npr}.
 This may be the limiting factor, although previous works \cite{Cheung2017,PRD_2015,Zc_Sasa_2} conclude that the addition of diquark-antidiquark interpolators does not modify the eigenenergies significantly.
 Finite-volume spectra on more lattice volumes would also be beneficial for more robust conclusions.